zyneonstudios/nexus-zyndex-java/writerside/topics/zyndex-create-instance.md

 ## Step 2 - Create the instance json file

 ### 2.1: Create the instance path
+> **What is an ID?**<br>
+> An ID is a lower case alphanumeric and unique string to identify the instance without its name so that the name can be changed independently.
+This will be needed later, but it is best to plan it already.

 > **IDs and paths depend on each other!**<br>
 > The structure in the `instances` folder is determined by the instance IDs.
-This means that if an instance has a slash in the ID, it means that a folder must be created for each `/`.<br>
+This means that if an instance has a slash in the ID a folder must be created for each `/`.<br>
 > If the instance should have the ID "example".
 Create a new file called “example.json” in your `instances` folder.
 If you want the instance ID to be "test/example", create a new folder called "test" in your `instances` folder and create the example.json in there.

 Create the required folders.<br>If your ID does not contain a slash (`/`) proceed with [Step 2.2](#2-2)!